UCB-w261/w261-environment/setup-gcp-env/README.md

     - Create Cloud Router
 - Keep default values for the rest of the settings
 - Create NAT Gateway
-- Try again the update command and keep an eye when the NAT gateway is shown as `Running`.
-The update command will start pulling updates as soon as the gateway opens.
-Run it again, just to make sure you get the message that VM is up to date.
+- Make sure the NAT gateway is shown as `Running` before completing the next steps.

-7. OPTIONAL: Install Docker if needed.
+8. OPTIONAL: Install Docker if needed (i.e. if you are using a non-Berkeley gmail).

 * [Install Docker](https://docs.docker.com/engine/install/debian/ "Install Docker")
 * [Install Docker Compose](https://docs.docker.com/compose/install/ "Install Docker Compose")

-8. Close the Cloud Shell window by running `exit` once the you get the prompt back.

 9. Go to the main menu -> Compute Engine.
 Once the VM is showing as `Running`, click on the SSH button showing on the right.
 Click on "Connect".